 Don doesn’t look like a stereotypical ‘movie exec’ in his army green woolly hat and black overcoat but he has a thirty year BAFTA nominated career as a TV director behind him.

-Don was involved in the festival from the very beginning and told me some of the “issues” they had to go through in the early days.
+Involved in the festival from the very beginning, Don told me some of the “issues” they had to go through in the early days.

 “Paul MacGuigan (director of Lucky Number Slevin with Bruce Willis, episodes of BBC’s Sherlock and the critically acclaimed Film Stars Don’t Die In Liverpool) is a mate of mine and he came to the third festival we’d run to show one of his film choices and there was four people in the audience – two of my daughters, my wife and my son, and me doing the questioning.
 We spread them around to make it look more full.
 Paul came out of the showing and just went ‘fxxxing hell’.”